Director: Ron Fuchiwaki

 Household batteries, including AA, AAA, C, D, and 9-volt batteries, can be disposed of at the Simi Valley Public Library (2969 Tapo Canyon Road), G.I.
 Industries/Waste Management (195 W. Los Angeles Avenue), or Anderson Rubbish (4950 Industrial Street) between 8:00 a.m. and 4:00 p.m.
 View the list of local businesses that accept household batteries for disposal.

-G.I.
-Industries/Waste Management also accepts electronic waste disposal at their Simi Valley facility, at 195 West Los Angeles Ave.
+If you are a customer of G.I.
+Industries/Waste Management they will accept electronic waste disposal at their Simi Valley facility, at 195 West Los Angeles Ave.
 Call (805) 955-4346 for information.
 Electronic waste is not accepted at Household Hazardous Waste Collection Events.

 It is ILLEGAL to dispose of Hazardous Waste in a trash collection bin.